 In fixed-fee billing arrangements, we agree to a pre-established fee in exchange for a predetermined set of professional services.
 We set the fees based on our estimates of the costs and timing for completing the engagements.
 It is the client's expectation in these engagements that the pre-established fee will not be exceeded except in mutually agreed upon circumstances.
 We generally recognize revenues under fixed-fee billing arrangements using a proportionate performance approach, which is based on work completed to-date versus our estimates of the total services to be provided under the engagement.
-Contracts within our Studer Group solution are fixed-fee partner contracts with multiple deliverables, which primarily consist of coaching services, as well as seminars, materials and software products ("Partner Contracts").
+Contracts within our Studer Group solution include fixed-fee partner contracts with multiple performance obligations, which primarily consist of coaching services, as well as speaking engagements, conferences, publications, and software products ("Partner Contracts").
 Revenues for coaching services and software products are generally recognized on a straight-line basis over the length of the contract.
-All other revenues under Partner Contracts are recognized at the time the service is provided.
+All other revenues under Partner Contracts, including speaking engagements, conferences, and publications, are recognized at the time the goods or services are provided.